Model Names

 (Detail from larger web image - also appears in “66 Models”)

-First editions of user manuals are produced before cameras are released for sale.
-The same is usually true for boxes but the lead time maybe less and in this case, there is still some controversy regarding whether the found boxes belong to the AS, or earlier AS-II, or perhaps whether the same box was used for both (see here).
-Its nameplate is identical to a late Yashicaflex A-I or A-II (as was the Yashicaflex A2 nameplate) even though the earlier Yashica Rookie, A and C and Yashica-Mat had the new Yashica oval style which would also appear on the later Yashicaflex B and even the earlier Yashicaflex C had a full oval surround on the nameplate.
-The ever-ready cases for the Yashicaflex AS and A2 look identical to the earlier Yashicaflex A-II and A-I cases respectively (a style which had been superceded by Yashicaflex C and Yashica Rookie, A, C and LM cases and the new Yashica-Mat style had already been released).
-Last minute changes and/or attempts to emphasise the connection to earlier Yashicaflex models?
-The name of the Yashicaflex AS successor, the Yashicaflex B (the only real change was change of shutter maker from Citizen to Copal) also recycled the name of an earlier, successful model.
+It is now certain that the “Yashicaflex Model AS” box was used for both the AS (new model) and earlier AS-II (see here).
+Its nameplate is identical to a late Yashicaflex A-I or A-II (as was the Yashicaflex A2 nameplate) even though the earlier Yashica Rookie, A and C and Yashica-Mat had the new Yashica oval style which would also appear on the later Yashicaflex B (new model) and even the earlier Yashicaflex C had a full oval surround on the nameplate.
+The ever-ready cases for the Yashicaflex AS (new model) and A2 look identical to the earlier Yashicaflex A-II and A-I cases respectively (a style which had been superceded by Yashicaflex C and Yashica Rookie, A, C and LM cases and the new Yashica-Mat style had already been released).
+An attempt to emphasise the connection to earlier Yashicaflex models?
+The name of the Yashicaflex AS (new model) successor, the Yashicaflex B (new model) also recycled the name of an earlier, successful model as did the Yashicaflex A (new model).

 Evidence of Sorts